akshypalanisamy/Lexical-Analyzer/README.md

 ```
 $go run go-hunter-scanner.go test.txt
 ```
-The program will then create then create the output file named test.out containing the tokens and lexemes.
+The program will then create an output file named test.out containing the tokens and lexemes.